ORCHID: Fairness-Aware Orchestration in Mission-Critical Air-Ground Integrated Networks: Conclusion

 \ifCLASSOPTIONcaptionsoff \fi

-\begin{IEEEbiography}[{ }]{Chuan-Chi Lai} (Member, IEEE) received the Ph.D. degree in Computer Science and Information Engineering from National Taipei University of Technology, Taipei, Taiwan, in 2017.
-He was a postdoctoral research fellow (2017--2019) and contract assistant research fellow (2020) with the Department of Electrical and Computer Engineering, National Chiao Tung University, Hsinchu, Taiwan.
-From Feb.
-2021 to Jan.
-2024, he served as an assistant professor at the Department of Information Engineering and Computer Science, Feng Chia University, Taichung, Taiwan.
-From Feb.
-2024, he is currently an assistant professor at the Department of Communications Engineering, National Chung Cheng University, Chiayi, Taiwan.
-He is a member of the IEEE Computer Society, IEEE Communications Society, and IEEE Vehicular Technology Society.
-His research interests include resource allocation, data management, information dissemination, and distributed query processing for moving objects in emerging applications such as the Internet of Things, edge computing, and next-generation wireless networks.
-Dr. Lai received the Postdoctoral Researcher Academic Research Award from the Ministry of Science and Technology, Taiwan, in 2019, Best Paper Awards at WOCC 2021 and WOCC 2018, and the Excellent Paper Award at ICUFN 2015. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Chuan-Chi Lai} (Member, IEEE) received the Ph.D. degree in Computer Science and Information Engineering from the National Taipei University of Technology, Taiwan, in 2017.
+He held research and faculty positions at National Chiao Tung University and Feng Chia University prior to his current role.
+Since 2024, he has been an Assistant Professor with the Department of Communications Engineering, National Chung Cheng University, Chiayi, Taiwan.
+His research interests include mobile edge computing, UAV networks, and AI for wireless communications.
+Dr. Lai was a recipient of the Postdoctoral Researcher Academic Research Award from the NSTC, Taiwan, in 2019, and Best Paper Awards at WOCC (2018, 2021) and ICUFN (2015). \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Chi Jai Choy} received the B.S. degree in Computer Science and Information Engineering from Feng Chia University, Taichung, Taiwan, in 2021, and the M.S. degree in Computer Science and Information Engineering from Feng Chia University, Taichung, Taiwan, in 2025.
 His research interests include multi-agent reinforcement learning, UAV-enabled communications, and energy-efficient wireless networks. \end{IEEEbiography}